 Understanding the legislation for the labelling and classification of gloves can be difficult.
 Get a short overview of the relevant directives, regulations and standards for gloves sold by Abena.

 The CE mark indicates that a product may be legally offered for sale in any country within the European Union.
 The sale of gloves in the EU requires that the product is marked with the CE-label.
 Gloves can be CE-labelled as a medical device, as a personal protective equipment, or as both.
 In order to be labelled as both, the gloves must comply with the legislation as described below.

 Medical gloves must comply with the medical device directive (MDD93/42/EEC).
-Starting May 2020 this will be changed to regulation MDR (EU) 2017/745 instead of a directive.
+In May 2020 this was changed to regulation MDR (EU) 2017/745 instead of a directive.

 To show compliance the gloves are currently tested according to several harmonized standards:

 EN 455-1 - Medical gloves for single use – Part 1: Requirements and testing for freedom from holes

 EN 455-2 - Medical gloves for single use – Part 2: Requirements and testing for physical properties.

 EN 455-3: Medical gloves for single use – Part 3: Requirements and testing for biological evaluation

 EN 455-4: Medical gloves for single use – Part 4: Requirements and testing for shelf life determination.